TekWar: Comic book series

-In 1992, Tekwar was adapted in to a comic book series.
+In 1992, Tekwar was adapted into a comic book series.

 A new Tekwar comic book adaptation, entitled The Tek War Chronicles, by Shatner and comic book writer Scott Davis with art by Erich Owen and colors by Michelle Davies, was released by Bluewater Productions on June 24, 2009.
-As of 2010, Tek War Chronicles is available digitally exclusively through Devil's Due Digital.
+As of 2010, The Tek War Chronicles is available digitally exclusively through Devil's Due Digital.

 Trading cards

 Trading cards with comic book artwork were published by Cardz in 1993.

 Television films and series

 The TekWar novels became a television franchise with TV films in 1994, then a series.

 The first three were adaptations of the books, while TekJustice was an original movie.

 Adult animated adaptation

 An adult animated adaptation/reboot of TekWar was announced in September 2021.
 The project will be developed and written by Matt Michnovetz and produced by Pure Imagination Studios with Shatner's Shatner Universe.